UwUtismXD/Steam-Licence-Remover/README.md

 # Steam-Licence-Remover
 A simple script to mass remove free licenses from Steam.

+## READ BEFORE USING
+I'm not responsible for anything that happens to your Steam account or computer while using this script.
+I made it because [this script](https://steamcommunity.com/sharedfiles/filedetails/?id=756281375) didn't work.

 ## Prerequisites
 - Python 3.x
 - Required Python packages (listed in `requirements.txt`)